emberjs/data/warp-drive-packages/ember/README.md

 but what if you didn't need to use prop-drilling or contexts to access the result of a route based query?

-EmberData's RequestManager already allows for fulfillment from cache and for request de-duping, so what if we could just pick up where we left off and use the result of a request right away if it already was fetched elsewhere?
+WarpDrive's RequestManager already allows for fulfillment from cache and for request de-duping, so what if we could just pick up where we left off and use the result of a request right away if it already was fetched elsewhere?